 Post Tender Negotiation

 Post-Tender Negotiation (PTN) is a separate exercise from Tender Clarification.
-PTN is contact between the procurement officer and the bidder(s) to refine and improve the bid(s) received in order to ensure that prices, delivery or associated terms of the contract are competitive.
+PTN is contact between the buyer and the bidder(s) to refine and improve the bid(s) received in order to ensure that prices, delivery or associated terms of the contract are competitive.

-PTN is conducted after the receipt of formal tenders by the procurement officer, and before the award of any contract.
-It is not used in all procurements, and when it is used an audit trail will be kept by the procurement officer so that it can be seen that the PTN was conducted in a fair manner.
+PTN is conducted after the receipt of formal tenders by the buyer, and before the award of any contract.
+It is not used in all procurements, and when it is used an audit trail will be kept by the buyer so that it can be seen that the PTN was conducted in a fair manner.

 Quickfire Guide